 Many laws and regulations apply to UAE companies.
 Different government entities regulate different aspects of companies.
 For example, the Federal Tax Authority (FTA), deals with VAT and Free zone authorities that deal with licenses and incorporation, as well as other matters.
 Companies in Dubai and UAE must also adhere to different statutes.

 A statutory audit is generally an Audit that is mandated by the law of the country.
 The country’s government will use the statutory Audit to ensure that all data regarding the financial condition of the business is accurate and fair, protecting the shareholders’ interests.

-UAE public sector companies must have a Statutory Audit performed on a regular basis to ensure compliance with Government regulations.
-Every government organization must have its accounts audited in UAE by a designated Statutory Auditor.
+UAE public sector companies must have a Statutory Audit performed regularly to ensure compliance with Government regulations.
+Every government organization must have its accounts audited in the UAE by a designated Statutory Auditor.

 Before conducting statutory audits, there are several steps that the audit service UAE teams must take care of.
 The statutory audit is an independent, neutral evaluation of the financial statements of a company.
 The Statutory Auditors are elected by shareholders at an annual general meeting.
 They will be in effect for three to five years.

 Independent entities and statutory audit firms conduct statutory audits.
 They provide an extensive review of company accounting and accounting processes.
 This provides a fair and transparent view of the company’s financial situation.
 The government must direct a Dubai statutory audit firm to assist the company in assessing business records and providing inputs.
 Sometimes, the government may direct statutory audits to evaluate and examine business performance.

 The term Statutory indicates that statutory auditing must be done.
 A statute is a regulation, or law that has been enacted by an associated government.
 The Centre or the State may pass multilevel laws.
 A regulation can also be applied to any law that is set by the board of directors or management team of a company.